Based on forms seen on

 curves tightly to a vertical front.

-7. Leaf about 3 wide.
-Column like malvina.
+6. Leaf 3 wide.
+Column as for Malvina.

 Small form of Thelymitra malvina